MaaKaa/SimpleElasticsearchApp/README.md

 Using Postman:
 - ensure that the Elasticsearch engine is up and running.
 - run the application.
-- create a new POST request http://localhost:8080/api/search
+- create a new POST request to: http://localhost:8080/api/search
 - set the headers:
     - Content-type: application/json,
 - Set body, e.g: